The only difference between a pathetic 3D pencil model and a decent one lies along their edges.

 The reason is due to the beautiful highlight your model catches when you place a light next to it, that “highlight” is where the realism is.

 Proceed to drag out a cylindrical primitive and start shaping it to match the pencil’s round lead by adding more loops to the top of the cylinder and pulling/pushing them to get that round tip.
-Make sure that the number of segments matches that of the pencil’s body because you will be connecting the edges together in the next step.

 Finally, we move on to the back of the pencil.